 S.T.D., The Catholic University of America

 Fr.
 Petri was born in Detroit, Michigan, and grew up in Madisonville, Kentucky.
 He initially studied to be a priest for the Diocese of Owensboro, Kentucky.
 He entered Saint Meinrad College in 1996 before moving to the Pontifical College Josephinum in 1997 where he earned a Bachelor of Arts degree in philosophy.
 He then received a Baccalaureate of Sacred Theology from the University of St. Mary of the Lake/Mundelein Seminary in Chicago in 2002.
 Entering the Order of Preachers in 2004, he was ordained a priest in 2009.
 He has a Licentiate in Sacred Theology from the Pontifical Faculty of the Immaculate Conception and a Doctorate in Sacred Theology from The Catholic University of America.
 Prior to his appointment as Vice President and Academic Dean of the Pontifical Faculty of the Immaculate Conception in 2013, Fr.
 Petri was an Assistant Professor of Theology at Providence College in Rhode Island.
 He is a member of the Society of Christian Ethics and the secretary/treasurer of the Academy of Catholic Theology.
 He has published articles in Nova et Vetera and The National Catholic Bioethics Quarterly.
 He is the author of Aquinas and the Theology of the Body: The Thomistic Foundations of John Paul II’s Anthropology published by CUA Press.
 In 2012, Fr.
 Petri was named a clergy-Knight of the Equestrian Order of the Holy Sepulcher of Jerusalem.
-Pope Francis commissioned Fr.
-Petri as a Papal Missionary of Mercy for the Jubilee Year of Mercy.
+Pope Francis commissioned him as a Papal Missionary of Mercy for the Jubilee Year of Mercy in 2016.
 Upon the conclusion of the Year of Mercy, the Holy Father confirmed and extended indefinitely Fr.
 Petri’s ministry and faculties as a Missionary of Mercy.